swcarpentry/git-novice/_episodes/07-github.md

 ~~~
 {: .output}

 If SSH has been set up on the computer you're using, the public and private key pairs will be listed.
-GitHub’s key pairs use the file name `id_ed25519`, so running the `ls` command would have listed `id_ed25519` and `id_ed25519.pub` if they already existed.
+The file names are either `id_ed25519`/`id_ed25519.pub` or `id_rsa`/`id_rsa.pub` depending on how the key pairs were set up.

-Since they don’t on Dracula’s computer, he uses this command to create them:
+Since they don’t exist on Dracula’s computer, he uses this command to create them:

 ~~~
 $ ssh-keygen -t ed25519 -C "vlad@tran.sylvan.ia"
 ~~~
 {: .language-bash}

+If you are using a legacy system that doesn't support the Ed25519 algorithm, use:
+`$ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

 ~~~
 Generating public/private ed25519 key pair.